excalibrium/3rd-person-3d-test---Copy/maybe_readme.md

 purpose:
 	to learn, as it is the way to create something worth creating.
 And to save the world along the way, if possible! (in-game)

-	to create a video game that is a sandbox for me, to shape it and create sandcastles with(?).
+	to create a video game that is a sandbox for me, to shape it and create sandcastles with.
 A framework to build upon.